wvzack/ADS-B-3D/README.md

 Thanks!

 # Installation
-1. These instructions will be tested on my raspberry pi running bookworm and might not work on other operating systems.
+1. These instructions will be tested on my raspberry pi running bookworm and might not work on other operating systems (it also works on windows but the documentation is for linux).
 You will need a cesium account.
     - Sign up for one and get your api key (you will need it later).
     - https://ion.cesium.com/signup/